The Army of the Potomac was the Union's primary fighting force in the Eastern Theater throughout most of the American Civil War.

 At 4:30 a.m., April 12, 1861, Confederate forces began shelling the Federal garrison at Fort Sumter, South Carolina, plunging the United States into the American Civil War.
 Three days later President Abraham Lincoln issued a proclamation calling for seventy-five thousand volunteers to suppress the Southern rebellion.
 On April 25, the first of what would eventually amount to thousands of raw recruits began streaming into Washington, DC.
 The rapid buildup of local regiments required the United States War Department to quickly create structure out of chaos.
 By late April, the War Department began organizing the volunteer army into military districts.

-One week after the embarrassing defeat, the federal government reorganized its forces near the nation's capital.
-On July 25, 1861, the War Department merged the Department of Northeastern Virginia with the Department of Washington to create the Division of the Potomac commanded by Major General George B. McClellan.
-On August 20, McClellan issued General Orders No. 1, assuming "command of the Army of the Potomac, comprising the troops serving in the former departments of Washington and Northeastern Virginia, in the Valley of the Shenandoah, and in the States of Maryland and Delaware."
-McClellan was not given free reign however.
-President Lincoln had his own designs.
-On March 8, 1862 Lincoln issued War Order No. 2, consolidating the Army of the Potomac's divisions into five corps.
-The President went on to name Major General Irvin McDowell, Brigadier General Edwin V. Sumner, Brigadier General Samuel P. Heintzelman, Brigadier General Erasmus.
-D. Keyes, and Major general Nathaniel P. Banks to command the five corps, respectively.
-Dutifully, on March 13, 1862 a disgruntled McClellan issued General Order No. 101 (Army of the Potomac) confirming the Lincoln's selections.
+One week after the embarrassing defeat, the federal government began reorganizing its forces near the nation's capital.
+On July 25, 1861, the War Department issued General Orders, No. 47, merging the Department of Northeastern Virginia with the Department of Washington to create the Division of the Potomac commanded by Major General George B. McClellan.
+Three weeks later, on August 17, Lieutenant General Winfield Scott issued General Orders, No.15 (Headquarters of the Army) announcing a further consolidation and the creation of the Department of the Potomac, again commanded by.
+McClellan.
+On August 20, McClellan issued General Orders No. 1 (Army of the Potomac), assuming "command of the Army of the Potomac, comprising the troops serving in the former departments of Washington and Northeastern Virginia, in the Valley of the Shenandoah, and in the States of Maryland and Delaware."